kemaldemirgil/kd-portfolio/README.md

 ### Issues:
 - Too much repetitive code, I could've done it using variables and better element targeting.
-- The website width needs adjustments, after a certain screen-size, the page gets extra white space on the right.
-- Copyright text gets funky after a certain screen size.

 ### Improvements:
  >Since this is an example portfolio, I wanted to use it for practicing and gaining some experience with CSS.
 Eventually, I want to be fully capable of controlling every elements position at all times and I think that discovering different usages of font styles could make a better display overall.